tltv/gantt/README.md

 * reorder steps by drag and dropping
 * scrolling enabled horizontally and vertically for a large chart content
 * scales the small timeline and content width up to fit in the space available
-* Vaadin Table can be used as a row header, vertical scrolling is mirrored to the table and vice versa
+* Vaadin Table or Grid can be used as a row header, vertical scrolling is mirrored to the table/grid and vice versa
 * background grid
 * dynamically modifiable predecessor relations between steps
 * sub-steps